An interior view of Rennelberg Prison. A long, symmetrical prison corridor with cell doors on both sides, and peeling paint on the floor.

 Rennelberg Prison, which is no longer a functioning prison, but has not yet been taken over by the investment sector, will open up as a space of possibility for a brief period.
 NO PRISON invites you to come together in this place of isolation and exclusion and to experience community and art in precisely such a place.

-History of Rennelberg Prison
+History of the Rennelberg Correctional Facility

 Production credits